slemire/slemire.github.io/_posts/2020-10-31-htb-writeup-fuse.md

 ![](/assets/images/htb-writeup-fuse/image-20200613211912843.png)

-We can get the list of users with **rpcclient** and we see that there is a **svc-print** account so this is probably the account that will use the password we found earlier.
+We can get the list of users with **rpcclient** and we see that there is an **svc-print** account so this is probably the account that uses the password we found earlier.

 ![](/assets/images/htb-writeup-fuse/image-20200613212151259.png)